mediatechnologycenter/Aestheval/README.md

 python main.py --compute_sentiment_score --compute_informativeness_score
 ```

 Already processed files can be found under `data/`.
-This directory can be changed using the `--data_path` argument
+This directory can be changed using the `--data_path` argument.